A Modified Gravity Theory: Null Aether: Newtonian Limit of Null Aether Theory

 where $\nabla^2\equiv\pa_i\pa_i$, and the $i$th component gives, at the linear order,

 after eliminating $\la$ using (\ref{NewA0}).
-It can also be shown that at the linear order the aether contribution to the equation (\ref{eqn01}) is zero and so the only contribution comes from the nonrelativistic matter for which
+Since the aether contribution to the equation (\ref{eqn01}) is zero at the linear order, the only contribution comes from the nonrelativistic matter for which we have (\ref{EMgen}).
 Here we are assuming that the matter fields do not couple to the aether field at the linear order.
 Therefore, the only nonzero components of (\ref{eqn01}) are the 00 and the $ij$ component (the $0i$ component is satisfied identically).
 Taking the trace of the $ij$ component produces

 which enforces

 for the spacetime to be asymptotically flat.
 Using this fact, we can write, from the 00 component of (\ref{eqn01}),

 Thus we see that the Poisson equation is unaffected by the null aether field at the linear order in $G$.